Voting Rights, Markov Chains, and Optimization by Short Bursts: Explanatory Models

 For this random walk $\mathcal{N}$, we run simulations of one short burst on the line from different starting points of various lengths.
 All of the code used for these experiments is available at \url{https://github.com/vrdi/shortbursts-gingles/tree/master/toy_models}.
 In Figure \ref{fig:expected_value_normal_diff_starting_points}, we compare these bursts starting at $X_0 = 0, 1$ and $2$.
 For each starting point, we numerically find the expected maximum value for a range of burst lengths.
 For each $b$ from 1 to 50, we run 1000 simulated random walks of length $b$ starting from $X_0$ and take the average maximum value achieved.
 Each of these curves is concave which implies that as the burst length increases, the expected maximum value is increasing less rapidly.
 When we compare the curves for different $X_0$, we see that as $b$ increases, the expected maximum values for different $X_0$ become closer.
 Additionally, the expected maximum value curves become flatter and less concave as $X_0$ increases, indicating there is less added benefit for larger short bursts.
 This is unsurprising: because the tails in a normal distribution drop off quickly, the probability of rightward steps decreases greatly as the random walk $\mathcal{N}$ goes further right.
 Once $\mathcal{N}$ moves far enough to the right, the history of the starting point becomes negligible and the power of the tails of the normal distribution take over.

 For random walk $\mathcal{N}$ (and in fact, in any one-dimensional model), it is better to take many short bursts with a smaller $b$ than a few short bursts with a larger $b$.
 This can be explained mathematically by coupling two short burst runs.
 For example, consider the first to be one short bursts of 50 steps of $\mathcal{N}$ and the second to be two short bursts for $\mathcal{N}$ each being 25 steps.
 Our coupling only requires that if the two runs are at the same position at the same time step, they make the same move in the next time step.
 For the first 25 steps, these two runs move in sync.
 Then, the second run will immediately jump to the right to the burst maximum.
 The second run will then always be to the right of or at the same position as the first run.
 The second run may be more likely to move left since it is farther from the origin and thus further into the tails of the distribution.
 However, the first run will never move right of the second because of the coupling.
 This shows that short bursts with smaller burst length $b$ will never be worse on average than short bursts with larger burst length $b$.
-This is a feature of one-dimensional random walks; an example of a graph for which bursts of moderate length outperform shorter bursts, see Section~\ref{sec:bottleneck}.
+In fact, in all observed cases, for the same number of total steps, longer burst lengths give strictly worse performance than shorter burst lengths.
+This is a feature of one-dimensional random walks; for an example of a graph for which many burst lengths perform similarly, see Section~\ref{sec:bottleneck}.